nvdrk/flutter-wordle/README.md

 # flutter wordle
-A simple word guessing game written in Flutter using Riverpod as Statemanagement
+A simple word guessing game written in Flutter using Riverpod as Statemanagement and Neumorphic Design Elements

 Still under construction